Badgerati/Pode/docs/Tutorials/Routes/Utilities/ContentTypes.md

 # Content Types

 Any payload supplied in a web request is normally parsed using the content type on the request's headers.
 However, it's possible to override - or *force* - a specific content type on routes when parsing the payload.
-This can be achieved by either using the `-ContentType` parameter on the [`route`](../../../Functions/Core/Route) function, or using the [`server.psd1`](../../Configuration) configuration file.
+This can be achieved by either using the `-ContentType` parameter on the `Add-PodeRoute` function, or using the [`server.psd1`](../../Configuration) configuration file.

 When a specific content type is supplied then any payload will be parsed as that content type only - even if the content type is supplied on the web request's header.
 This way, you can force a route to only accept a certain content type.